BurkovBA/BurkovBA.github.io/content/blog/2021-10-03-1/index.md

 they won't be able to automatically re-elect a new master, and a crash wouldn't go unnoticed.

-Consensus algorithms, on the other hand, assume that periodic crashes of replicas are more or less normal events, and automatically re-elect masters, while guaranteeing safety of the data.
+Consensus algorithms, on the other hand, assume that periodic crashes of replicas are more or less normal events, and automatically re-elect masters, while guaranteeing consistency of the data.

+All the consensus algorithms are based on a primitive, called Two-Phase Commit, which I will consider here.
+Also, the oldest and most influential algorithm, called Paxos, is using another building block, called Lamport timestamps or Lamport clock, which I will also explore later.

 Building blocks: Two-phase commit (2PC)
 ---------------------------------------

 The main primitive that consensus algorithms are built upon is the algorithm of a two-phase commit.

-It pretty much allows distributed, fault-tolerant databases to behave like a single instance of an ACID database.
+It pretty much allows distributed, fault-tolerant databases to behave like a single instance of an [ACID database](https://en.wikipedia.org/wiki/ACID).
 With 2PC a write to the database survives a crash of any database replicas or even the coordinator.

 There are replicas of 2 roles in 2PC: coordinator (a node that executes write requests from the clients, a.k.a. primary or master) and participants (regular replicas).